 This Q&A provides a high-level overview of the key matters to consider when doing business in the United Arab Emirates, including legal systems, foreign investment, business vehicles, environment, employment, competition, intellectual property, marketing agreements, e-commerce, advertising, data protection, product liability and regulatory authorities.

-Restructuring (UAE Chapter), Lexology In-Depth
+Restructuring (UAE chapter), Lexology In-Depth

 This multi-jurisdictional reference guide features a UAE chapter and provides insights into the prevailing conditions in the global restructuring market.
 It examines the most significant recent legal and commercial developments and provides an overview of the restructuring and insolvency legal framework in each jurisdiction.